redreadergirl/redreadergirl.github.io/basic/abserr.md

 **Language:** C++

-**Description/Purpose:** This function will compute the absolute value of an approximation.
+**Description/Purpose:** This function will compute the absolute error of an approximation.

 **Input:**